Table of Contents

 Validation

-Validated flowrates form part of the ancillary certification required for Building Control sign-off.
+Where required, validated flowrates form part of the ancillary certification for Building Control sign-off.

 Assessment & Design